Carl Magee

 Carlton Cole "Carl" Magee (January 5, 1873 - January 31, 1946) was an American educator, lawyer and newspaper editor instrumental in exposing the Teapot Dome scandal.
-He also patented the first practical parking meter.
+He is also credited for patenting the first practical parking meter, and spearheading efforts to develop the first working models.

 Biography

 Magee was born in Fayette County, Iowa.
 His father, John Calvin Magee, was a prominent Methodist Episcopal minister.
 Carl Magee graduated from the Iowa State Normal School, later the University of Northern Iowa, in Cedar Falls, Iowa, in 1894 after serving as editor of the student newspaper.
 He married a college classmate, Grace Griffin, in 1895.
 Magee worked several years as an educator in Iowa and was involved in launching a correspondence school for farmers called the Correspondence Agricultural College.

 Tulsa activism

 In 1904, the Magees moved to Tulsa, Indian Territory, where he began practicing law and was active as a civic booster.
 He chaired the board of directors of the YMCA for about eight years from its inception in the city and worked to establish troops of Boy Scouts then served as president of the Boy Scout council.
 He served on the school board and battled political favoritism in the school district as well as partisanship in municipal government.
 He helped instigate a grand jury investigation of local corruption that resulted in the indictment of Tulsa Mayor Frank M. Wooden, as well as the police chief, police commissioner, and county sheriff.
 Magee also was a leader in the campaign to bring water to Tulsa from the Spavinaw Creek basin, a project that secured the city’s municipal water supply.
 When Oklahoma achieved statehood, he unsuccessfully sought the Republican nomination for Congress from the state’s new Third Congressional District.